Graduate Teaching Assistants

 MA Graduate Teaching Assistants

-Brittany is a first-year master's student and teaching assistant for Dr. Mark Austin and his SOC 201 course, as well as a research assistant for Dr. Hiromi Taniguchi this fall.
-Brittany earned her bachelor degrees from Greenville College in Greenville, IL in psychology/religion and social work.
-Her areas of interest include the penal and criminal justice system in the United States.
-She also plans to focus on prisoner reentry and rehabilitation practices.
+Brittany is a second-year master's student and teaching assistant for Dr. Mark Austin and his SOC 201 course.
+Brittany earned her bachelor degrees from Greenville College in psychology/religion and social work.
+Her research interests include issues surrounding mass incarceration and public responses to crime and criminals.
+She is currently working on a project exploring Restorative Justice Louisville through an organizational/social movement perspective.
 In her free time she enjoys outdoor activities and strategy games.

 email@example.com (502) 852-8044 Lutz 113